New Summer Menu for Victoria's Home-Style Restaurant at Disneyland Paris - LaughingPlace.com

-There is a new summer menu for Victoria's Home-Style Restaurant at Disneyland Paris.
+A new menu has arrived just in time for summer at Victoria's Home-Style Restaurant along Main Street U.S.A. at Disneyland Paris.

 What's Happening: